 Our cup overfloweth with the three of them: Richard IV, Sir Arthur Conan Doyle and Sherlock Holmes.
 Which is by way of saying, every year Richard gifts us with a Conan Doyle story for the London Walks podcast.
 Here’s his Christmas 2021 offering.

 If you can’t make one of the regularly scheduled, just-turn-up, The Sherlock Holmes Christmas Walk it can always be booked as a private tour.
 If you go private you can have the The Sherlock Holmes Christmas Walk walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 GIVE THE GIFT OF LONDON WALKS